Ankyloglossia in Children

 year have tongue-tie.
 It happens in boys slightly more than in girls.

-Tongue-tie happens when the tongue and frenulum don’t form quite
+Tongue-tie happens when the tongue and lingual frenulum don’t form

-normally.
+quite normally.
 Healthcare providers aren’t sure exactly what causes this.
-Tongue-tie runs in
+Tongue-tie

 Your child may not have any

-problems from his or her tongue-tie.
+problems from their tongue-tie.
 Many children do not.
-Others may have certain
+Others may have certain problems

 - Trouble breastfeeding